Revisiting derived crystalline cohomology: Derived crystalline cohomology

 Let $R_1 \assign \varphi_{A \twoheadrightarrow A''}^{\ast} (R)$.
 Note that the Frobenius map $\varphi_{P^{\bullet} \twoheadrightarrow P^{\bullet} \otimes_A^{\mathbb{L}} A''}$ factors as $P^{\bullet} \otimes_A^{\mathbb{L}} A'' \rightarrow \varphi_A^{\ast} (P^{\bullet}) \rightarrow P^{\bullet}$ where the second map is the Frobenius map of $P^{\bullet}$ relative to $A$.
 Then the maps \eqref{eq:ext-cot-cx-frob-twist-desc} could be rewritten as the maps

 or equivalently, the maps

 by an inverse application of \Cref{lem:brute-fil-gr} (recall that for derived de Rham cohomology of animated rings, the ``stupid'' filtration coincides with the Hodge filtration).
-We again consider the Katz-Oda filtration associated to the cosimplicial system $A \rightarrow \varphi_A^{\ast} (P^{\bullet}) \rightarrow R_1$ (\Cref{lem:Katz-Oda-gr-cpl}) and by completeness, we could pass to associated graded pieces for $i = 0$:
+We again consider the Katz--Oda filtration associated to the cosimplicial system $A \rightarrow \varphi_A^{\ast} (P^{\bullet}) \rightarrow R_1$ (\Cref{lem:Katz-Oda-gr-cpl}) and by completeness, we could pass to associated graded pieces for $i = 0$:

 and $i \in \mathbb{N}_{> 0}$:

 As in \Cref{lem:crys-coh-gr-desc}, the later maps constitute a homotopy equivalence by {\cite[Lem~2.6]{Bhatt2012}} and {\cite[\href{https://stacks.math.columbia.edu/tag/07KQ}{Tag 07KQ}]{stacks-project}}, therefore constitutes a limit diagram by \Cref{lem:simpl-homot-maps-eq}.
 On the other hand, by \Cref{lem:bhatt-fix-homotopy-eq}, the maps \eqref{eq:dR-frob-twist-desc} constitute a limit diagram.